Training and Tuning Generative Neural Radiance Fields for Attribute-Conditional 3D-Aware Face Generation: Conclusions

 \section{Conclusions}

-In this work, we propose an attribute-conditional 3D-aware face generating and editing model, which shows the disentangling abilities of the generative neural radiance field with attributes as inputs.
-Moreover, we integrate the training method for the proposed DAEM and the optimization method (TRIOT) into the 3D-aware face editing task to balance the best trade-off between quality and efficiency.
-Our model can achieve higher-quality 3D-aware face attribute editing compared to previous methods while better preserving the 3D consistency for different view generations.
+In this work, we propose an attribute-conditional 3D-aware face generation and editing model, which shows the disentangling abilities of the generative neural radiance field with labels as inputs.
+Moreover, we integrate the training method with normalized flows and the TRIOT optimization method into the 3D-aware face editing models to achieve the best balance between attribute-editing precision and non-target attribute preservation.
 The qualitative and quantitative results demonstrate the superiority of our method.
-Additionally, our model achieves geometry editing with the simple optimization method while preserving the appearance.
+Additionally, we explore the disentanglement of the geometry and textures by achieving reference-based geometry transfer task with the elegant optimization method while preserving the appearance.
 However, there still exist some limitations.
-First, our model fails in editing the facial attribute in some cases.
-For example, the age column of Table~\ref{tab:q1} shows that our CA score is worse than some methods.
-Future work could alleviate this by learning a better classifier in the discriminator.
+First, our model fails to edit the facial attribute in some cases.
+For example, the expression part of Table~\ref{tab:q1} shows that our CA score is worse than some methods.
 Second, our proposed TRIOT still costs some minutes for single attribute editing; thus, it is unacceptable for some real application scenarios.
 Finally, as shown in Fig.~\ref{fig:exp_ap_4}, our model can achieve the single image 3D model and perform attribute editing.
 However, compared to video-based head avatars~\cite{gafni2021dynamic,zheng2022avatar}, the identity is not well preserved between real images and projected images.
 Proposing better GAN inversion techniques adapted for 3D-Aware GAN can further alleviate this problem.